-- Kentucky this year will collect $381 million in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 0.6 percent of it on tobacco prevention programs.
-This means Kentucky is spending less than a penny of every dollar in tobacco revenue to fight tobacco use.
+- Kentucky will collect $361 million in revenue this year from the 1998 state tobacco settlement and tobacco taxes, but will spend only 0.7 percent of the money on tobacco prevention programs.

-- The tobacco companies spend $248.9 million a year to market their products in Kentucky.
-This is 117 times what the state spends on tobacco prevention.
+- Tobacco companies spend $266 million each year to market their deadly and addictive products in Kentucky – 113 times what the state spends on tobacco prevention.
+Nationwide, tobacco companies spend $9.1 billion a year on marketing – more than $1 million every hour.

-Kentucky has the highest smoking rates in the country, with 29 percent of adults and 24.1 percent of high school students currently smoking.
-Kentucky also lacks a comprehensive, statewide smoke-free workplace law and has the 40th lowest cigarette tax in the country at 60 cents per pack, compared to a state average of $1.48 per pack.
-Health and business leaders say Kentucky's high smoking rate and smoke-filled workplaces are hurting the state's health and economy, costing the state $1.5 billion a year in health care bills and making it harder to attract new businesses.
+The report spotlights the need for stronger tobacco prevention efforts in Kentucky.
+Kentucky has among the highest smoking rates in the country, with 25.9 percent of adults and 16.9 percent of high school students currently smoking.
+Kentucky lacks a comprehensive, statewide smoke-free workplace law, has poorly funded tobacco prevention programs and has one of the lowest cigarette tax rates in the country at 60 cents per pack.

 SOURCE Campaign for Tobacco-Free Kids